Suella Braverman: A timeline of controversies

 – Security breach, October 2022

-A subsequent investigation found she had sent confidential documents to her personal email address on a number of occasions as Home Secretary, in addition to leaking a draft ministerial statement to Sir John.
+An investigation found she had sent confidential documents to her personal email address on a number of occasions as home secretary, in addition to leaking a draft ministerial statement to Sir John.

 Her return to government days later, when she was reappointed by Rishi Sunak, reignited the row but Ms Braverman survived.